De Quervain tenosynovitis

 • Will I need surgery?

-• How long will I need to avoid the activities that caused my condition?
+• How long will I need to avoid the activities that may have caused this?

-• What else can I do on my own to improve my condition?
+• What can I do on my own to improve my condition?

 Don't hesitate to ask other questions as well.